kelvinpraises/Fingerprinting/readme.md

 # Fingerprinting

-Prevent an account from establishing connection on multiple devices at the same time using websocket.
+Prevent a user account on an app from establishing internet connection on multiple devices at the same time using websocket.